james-stevens/dnsflsk/README.md

 # dnsflsk
-This is an HTTPS/JSON -> DNS proxy following the [Google JSON/DNS/API](https://developers.google.com/speed/public-dns/docs/doh/json)
+This is an HTTPS/JSON -> DNS proxy following the [Google JSON/DNS/API](https://developers.google.com/speed/public-dns/docs/doh/json), using `Flask` and `dnspython` to do the heavy lifting.

 It's most just for fun, but if you find it useful - cool.